gokul-tv/VeraCrypt/README.md

+# For instruction on how to expand veracrypt system volume without decrypting see [EXPAND.md](./EXPAND.md).

 This archive contains the source code of VeraCrypt.
 It is based on original TrueCrypt 7.1a with security enhancements and modifications.